sillyhatday/IN-12-NIXIE-CLOCK/README.md

 - Finished adding firmware features, standby, battery backup, EEPROM clear.
 - Porting to ATMEGA328 to use lower voltage and more efficient core, LOD 1.8v vs LOD 2.7v.
 - Finishing case cosmetics.

-### 🟡 Working On
 - Digit ghosting fix.
 Problem in hardware somewhere.
+- Standby code needs inverting for new 180v power control circuit.

+### 🟡 Working On
 - Power measurement testing.
 MCU power reduction on battery power.
-- Standby code needs inverting for new 180v power control circuit.
 - Tidying up lettering on the back.
 - New photos of finished product and new PCBs
 - LCSC or Mouser cart ready to buy.

 ### ⚪ Next
-- Done!
+- Create prebuild mouser cart

 ---